-When FIFA introduced doping controls in 1966, it was one of the first international sports governing bodies to acknowledge the problem and to introduce active measures to combat it.
+FIFA introduced regular doping controls in 1966 to ensure that the results of matches in its international calendar were a fair reflection of the strength of the contenders.
+FIFA was therefore one of the first international sports governing bodies to acknowledge the problem and introduce active measures to combat it.

 FIFA directly handles the anti-doping programmes for all FIFA competitions and sets the anti-doping regulations that apply to all football competitions worldwide.
-Anti-doping controls at confederations and national levels are directly handled by the confederations, the member associations and/or the national anti-doping agencies while FIFA oversees the result management, including potential appeals to the Court of Arbitration for Sports.
+Anti-doping controls at confederation and national levels are directly handled by the confederations, the member associations and/or the national anti-doping agencies, while FIFA oversees the result management, including potential appeals to the Court of Arbitration for Sport.

 Here is a report of doping tests directly performed by FIFA in 2013, 2014, 2015, 2016 and 2017.
 Tests were performed in competition (IC) and out of competition (OOC).